trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 # Separators

-Sometimes the different parts of a scientific name are separated by non-whitespace characters (probably because many phylogenetic programs don’t like spaces).
+Sometimes the different parts of a scientific name are separated by non-whitespace characters (probably because many phylogenetics programs don’t like spaces).
 We can replace them all using pattern matching + replacement with _base::gsub_.

 Set up an example table of Mesoamerican rodents